-In cases where traumatic spine injuries are not involved (surgical treatment of some of these types of damages is assessed differently), the back operation is usually considered if all the best non-surgical attempts fail to provide sufficient relief from pain.
-Conservative treatment options may include physical therapy, or injection of epidural steroids, for example.
+In cases where traumatic spine injuries are not involved (surgical treatment of some of these types of damage is assessed differently), a back operation is usually considered if all the best non-surgical attempts fail to provide sufficient relief from pain.
+Conservative treatment options may include physical therapy or injection of epidural steroids, for example.

 Regardless of the cause, the most common denominator is persistent (chronic) pain.
 Other factors include disability (which may be so severe that the patient is in a wheelchair), and disfigurement (e.g., in scoliosis or kyphosis).